pdunleav/food-delivery-reboot/README.md

 Make sure your two customer user actions work before moving on to the next feature.

 All green?
 Good!
 Time to `git add`, `commit` and `push`.

-## 3 - Optionals

-### 3.1 - Implement `edit` and `destroy` actions for meals and customers

-In our app, a user can't edit or destroy an existing meal or customer.

-Implement these additional user actions:
-- As a user, I can edit an existing meal
-- As a user, I can destroy an existing meal
-- As a user, I can edit an existing customer
-- As a user, I can destroy an existing customer

-Done?
-Time to `git add`, `commit` and `push`.

-### 3.2 - Refactor repositories with inheritance

-`MealRepository` and `CustomerRepository` have a lot of similarities don't they?
-In order to stay [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), we need to define a parent class, `BaseRepository`, which will hold all of the shared behavior and from which `MealRepository` and `CustomerRepository` will inherit.

-Write some code to implement this.
-It's a refactoring process so there is no new test for this part.
-If your `rake` was all green before, it should be all green after!

-Done?
-Time to `git add`, `commit` and `push`.

-You're done for today!